openebs-archive/openebs-docs/docs/overview.md

-- [Verify OpenEBS is installed successfully]() and start provisioning the OpenEBS volumes using the Kubernetes PVC interface.
-See [Provisioning OpenEBS volumes](/docs/next/provisionvols.html)
+- [Verify OpenEBS is installed successfully]() and start provisioning the OpenEBS volumes using the Kubernetes PVC interface by using `kubectl` command, for more details on how to provision OpenEBS volumes, see  [provisioning OpenEBS volumes](/docs/next/provisionvols.html)

 <br>
 <font size="6">Explore documentation</font>